sathia27/sathia27.github.com/_posts/2021-08-19-rust-cargo-resolve-authentication-issue.md

 ### Using cargo net-git-fetch

-If above authentication method fails, cargo provides config which executes the git executable to handle fetching remote repositories instead of using the built-in support
+If the above authentication method fails, cargo provides a config that executes the git executable to handle fetching remote repositories instead of using the built-in support

 ```bash
  ➜  CARGO_NET_GIT_FETCH_WITH_CLI=true cargo build